thekakol/AI_MED_Recruitment/README.md

 We expect the candidate to prepare code that:

 1. Loads the data from the `.csv` file.
+2. Split data into train and test set
-2. Performs preprocessing (e.g., standardization, train/test split).
+3. Performs preprocessing (e.g., standardization, train/test split).
-3. Trains one or more selected models.
+4. Trains one or more selected models.
+5. Evaluate the solution using cross-validation
-4. Evaluates the solution (e.g., using accuracy, precision, recall, F1-score).
+6. Evaluate the solution on test data set (e.g., using accuracy, precision, recall, F1-score).
-5. Provides a brief description of the approach taken.
+7. Provides a brief description of the approach taken.

 ---